tanmufeng/learngit/readme.txt

-Git is a version Control System
+Git is a distributed version control System
 Git is free System